Supply chain management is a lucrative industry, with many businesses worldwide implementing it into their daily operations.

 Better risk mitigation

 The further down the line a supply chain issue is detected, the more expensive it is to fix.
-Since supply chain management offers visibility of the chain from beginning to end, it is easier to identify these problems early.
+Since supply chain management offers chain visibility from beginning to end, it is easier to identify these problems early.
 As a result, businesses can avoid more risks and higher costs.

 Lower logistics costs